dwavesystems/demos/README.rst

 The demo constructs a binary quadratic model and minor-embeds it on the D-Wave system.

-To setup the required dependencies, in the root directory of a copy of this repository, run the following:
+To set up the required dependencies, in the root directory of a copy (clone) of this repository, run the following:

 .. code-block:: bash